tolauwae/phd-thesis/src/multiverse/multiverse.typ

         The debugger then replays the program's execution from that point to exactly one step before the starting state.
         The last snapshot is removed from the snapshot list, since it now lies in the future.

-In the case, where no primitive call has yet been made, the snapshot list contains exactly ${K_0,r_nop}$, as defined by $dbg_"start"$, which the _step-back_ rule can jump to.
+In the case where no primitive call has yet been made, the snapshot list contains exactly ${K_0,r_nop}$, as defined by $dbg_"start"$, which the _step-back_ rule can jump to.
 If the current state is $K_0$, stepping back is not possible.
-Specifically, the _step-back_ rule is not be applicable, since $m$ and $n$ are both zero, and the _step-back-compensate_ rule requires the snapshot list to contain at least two snapshots.
+Specifically, the _step-back_ rule is not applicable, since $m$ and $n$ are both zero, and the _step-back-compensate_ rule requires the snapshot list to contain at least two snapshots.

 === Instrumenting Non-deterministic Input in Multiverse Debuggers<mult:mocking>